Pacita Madrigal-Warns: Political career

-After the war, Pacita married Herman Warns, an executive of the Manila Gas Corporation.
-In 1952, she represented the League of Women Voters, the Triennial Congress of International Allience of Women in Naples, Italy and UNESCO Seventh General Conference in Geneva.
-From 1945 to 1953, Pacita managed her husband's ballet school.
+After the war, Madrigal married Herman Warns, an executive of the Manila Gas Corporation.
+In 1952, she represented the League of Women Voters, the Triennial Congress of International Alliance of Women in Naples, Italy and UNESCO Seventh General Conference in Geneva.
+From 1945 to 1953, Madrigal-Warns managed her husband's ballet school.
 Later that year, she gave up the administration of their school to head the Women for Magsaysay Movement (WMPM), which supported the candidacy of the then Ramon Magsaysay for presidency.
 Upon his assumption of office, Magsaysay appointed Madrigal-Warns as the chief of the Social Welfare Administration (SWA) in 1953.
 Later, she re-structured the organization of WMPM from a civic organization to a social welfare society.
 She also established the Samahang Manang Pacita (Manang Pacita Movement) which focused on community development.

 In 1955, she decided to run for the Senate under the Nacionalista banner, where she obtained the topnotch slot garnering a total vote of 2,544,716, or 50.4% of the total vote turnouts.
 Madrigal-Warns became the second female senator of the Philippines after Geronima Pecson.
 During her term, she was the chairperson of the Senate Committee on Social Justice.
 Community Development and Welfare.
 She was also the lone woman in the upper house during the 3rd (1954–1957) and 4th Congresses (1958–1961).

-In 1956, Pacita married Gonzalo Wilfrado Gonzales, a lawyer, after the death of Herman Warns.
+In 1956, Madrigal-Warns married Gonzalo Wilfrado Gonzales, a lawyer, after the death of Herman Warns.
 She unsuccessfully bid for re-election in 1961, ended up being 11th, which was said to be due to the accusations of her public funds misuse in 1956.

-Post-political career
+In 1956, Madrigal-Gonzales was charged with malversation, misappropriation and misuse of public funds of the Social Welfare Administration during the years of 1954–1955, which was later remanded to a lower court by the Supreme Court in 1963.

-Pacita-Gonzales was charged with malversation, misappropriation and misuse of public funds of the Social Welfare Administration during the years of 1954–1955, which was later dismissed by the Supreme Court in 1963.
+In the late 1960s, Madrigal-Gonzales served as the administrator of the National Cottage Industries Development Authority (NACIDA).
+By 1970, the National Union of Students of the Philippines (NUSP) as chaired by Edgar Jopson began calling for her removal due to alleged corruption in the agency during her tenure, which forced her to resign in late March 1970.

 Personal life

 Pacita Madrigal was married to Herman Warns from 1945 until his death in 1956.
 They had one issue, Vicente Madrigal Warns, known as "Bu Madrigal".

-At the death of Warns, Pacita married lawyer Gonzalo Wilfrado Rafols Gonzales, son of Bienvenido Ma.
-Gonzales, an educator and president of the University of the Philippines from 1939 to 1943 and 1945–1951.
-They had one issue, Ana Maria Gizela Madrigal Gonzales.
+At the death of Warns, Madrigal married lawyer Gonzalo Wilfrado Rafols Gonzalez, son of Bienvenido Ma.
+Gonzalez, an educator and president of the University of the Philippines from 1939 to 1943 and 1945–1951.
+They had one child, Ana Maria Gizela Madrigal Gonzalez.

-Pacita is the aunt of Jamby Madrigal, who also served as senator from 2004 to 2010.
+Madrigal-Warns is the aunt of Jamby Madrigal, who also served as senator from 2004 to 2010.

 She died on September 12, 2008.